seedstack/website/content/docs/seed/reference/validation/static-validation.md

 # Validation of injection

-When injecting a POJO, SEED raises a `com.inetpsa.seed.validation.ValidationException` if constraint annotations are not respected.
+When injecting a POJO, SEED raises a `org.seedstack.seed.validation.ValidationException` if constraint annotations are not respected.

      @Inject
      SeedManagedPojo seedPojo;